HestHub/nix-config/blog.md

 ```

 Will do the trick, but since i have installed everything system-wide (using the sytemPackages domain),
-I also need to point out that im using the system profile in this case:
+I also need to point out that I'm using the system profile in this case:

 ``` shell
 sudo nix-env --list-generations --profile /nix/var/nix/profiles/system